De Rossi joins Boca Juniors: Roma great's career in numbers

 21 - De Rossi found the net against 21 of the 40 teams he faced in Serie A. He also managed 21 international goals.

-4 - Chievo were De Rossi's favourite opponents when it came to getting himself on the scoresheet, as the holding midfielder netted four times in 24 league appearances against them.
+4 - Chievo was De Rossi's favourite opponent when it came to getting himself on the scoresheet, as the holding midfielder netted four times in 24 league appearances against them.

 355 - Only two players in Roma's history – De Rossi and Totti – have made at least 500 appearances for the club.
 De Rossi also played alongside the forward 355 times in Serie A.